History of the Arab Socialist Ba'ath Party – Syria Region: 9th Regional Congress: 2000–2005

-10th Regional Congress: 2005–present
+10th Regional Congress: 2005–2024

 The 10th Regional Command elected Sulayman Qaddah and Walid al-Bouz to be the chair and deputy chair respectively of the 10th Regional Congress (held 6–9 June 2005).
 The 10th Regional Congress was held under the slogan "development, renewal and reform".
 The reformist trend within the party was active during the campaigning to be elected as a delegate to the 10th Regional Congress.
 Those who were elected called for administrative and servants reforms and improving the public sector, while criticizing the opportunism of top-level party cadres, but not criticizing Bashar al-Assad, and the systems of clientelism and patronage.
 However, due to undemocratic procedures in the elections of delegates, reformist party cadres were not able to stand for election to the 10th Regional Congress.
 This led to protests in Damascus, and most noteworthy, the University of Damascus.
 The party leadership responded to these pressures by approving 100–150 cadres as candidates.
 However, in the end, reformists candidates failed to be elected due to the undemocratic party system.
-Several old, leading central-level cadres, such as Zuhayr Ibrahim Jabour of Tishreen University and Ahmad al-Hajj Ali, a member of the Committee to Develop Party Thought of the Ba'ath Party and former head of the party's Bureau of the Central Committee, voiced support for the reformers, and called for democratizing the party system.
+Several old, leading central-level cadres, such as Zuhayr Ibrahim Jabour of Latakia University and Ahmad al-Hajj Ali, a member of the Committee to Develop Party Thought of the Ba'ath Party and former head of the party's Bureau of the Central Committee, voiced support for the reformers, and called for democratizing the party system.

 The congress elected a new Regional Command, which was composted of 14-members, a drop from 21-members elected at the 9th Regional Congress.
 The most visible change decided at the congress was the replacement of the majority of "old guard" Regional Command members with Bashar-loyalists.
-"Old guard" members who were replaced or resigned includes vice presidents Khaddam and Muhammad Zuhayr Masharqa, Mustafa Tlass, Assistant Secretary General of the National Command Abdullah al-Ahmar, Assistant Regional Secretary Sulayman Qaddah, former Speaker of Parliament Abd al-Qadir Qaddura and former Prime Minister Muhammad Mustafa Mero.
+"Old guard" members who were replaced or resigned includes vice presidents Khaddam and Muhammad Zuhayr Masharqa, Mustafa Tlass, Assistant Secretary General of the National Command Abdullah al-Ahmar, Assistant Regional Secretary Sulayman Qaddah, former Speaker of Parliament Abd al-Qadir Qaddura and former prime minister Muhammad Mustafa Mero.
 Several Bashar loyalists who joined the Regional Command at the 9th Regional Congress were also replaced, among these were Bahjat Sulayman, Majid Shadoud, Ghiyab Barakat and Walid al-Bouz.
 The new members were more often than not seasoned politicians, among these were Muhammad Said Bakhitan, the current Assistant Regional Secretary, and Hisham Ikhtiyar, the head of the Ba'athi National Security Bureau.
 The resignation of Khaddam was in many ways surprising seeing that he was the second most visible icon of the Ba'ath government after Hafez al-Assad.
 His removal signalled the ascendancy of Bashar al-Assad to leadership while on the opposite, the fall of the old guard and of those who opposed dynastic rule.
 The following is a list of 10th Regional Command members;